 The RBC Indigenous Peoples Development Program enables recent graduates to develop the skills and network needed to build their professional experience.
-The program is specifically designed for candidates who self-identify as Indigenous/Aboriginal (First Nations, Inuit, Metis) peoples of Canada.
+The program is open to candidates who self-identify as Indigenous (First Nations, Inuit, Métis) peoples of Canada.

-Take part in a 2-year rotational program that offers you the opportunity to gain exposure to different aspects of business through four assignments.
-Three assignments will be within the chosen business area and one unique rotation working with an Indigenous community organization which will allow you to give back while applying your skills.
+Take part in a 2-year rotational program that offers you the opportunity to gain exposure to different aspects of business through four rotations.
+Three assignments will be within the chosen business area and one unique rotation working with an Indigenous community organization which will allow you to give back while applying your skills and growing your network.

 Diversity and inclusion has always been a core value for RBC.
 But more than that, it’s our strength and a key driver of growth and innovation.